 Braille Skateboarding not only invests in skateboarding equipment, but they also claim expenses for any props or extra equipment they use in shoots (like the gummy bears used in this video!)

 For any serious YouTuber, the process of video creation can be costly.
 However, different creators will have different expenses depending on...almost everything.
 Luckily, the IRS will let you write off supplies directly related to your business if they are ‘necessary’ and ‘ordinary’ which means that YouTubers shouldn’t be held back in purchasing equipment if it directly relates to them earning a living.
 Just keep every receipt and confirm on every receipt the video that particular supplies relate to.
 If you're unlucky enough to be ever audited and the IRS discovers a claim for, say, $300 worth of mascara, you can provide evidence via that video you created around the best mascara brands of 2018 that generated 1.2M views.
 The IRS will think that’s acceptable.

-Office supplies also falls under this category so go ahead and claim that printer and ink, those folders and binder clips, that dry erase board, and that desk and chair.
+Office supplies also fall under this category so go ahead and claim that printer and ink, those folders and binder clips, that dry erase board, and that desk and chair.